alerque/libertinus/README.md

 ================

-Libertinus fonts is a fork of the Linux Libertine and Linux Biolinum fonts that started as an OpenType math companion of the Libertine font family, but grown as a full fork to address some of the bugs in the fonts.
+Libertinus fonts is a fork of the Linux Libertine and Linux Biolinum fonts that started as an OpenType math companion of the Libertine font family.
+It has grown to a full fork to address some of the bugs in the fonts.
 Thanks to Frédéric Wang for coming up with the name Libertinus.

-Libertinus is forked from 5.3.0 (2012-07-02) release of Linux Libertine fonts.
+Libertinus was forked from the 5.3.0 (2012-07-02) release of Linux Libertine fonts.

 The family consists of: